-Export your Visual FoxPro reports to Images, RTF, PDF, HTML or XLS super easy!
+Export your VFP reports to Images, RTF, PDF, HTML or XLS super easy!
 Send them by email!
-Enhance the look of your previews, and allow your users to decide how their report previews will be.
+Enhance the look of your previews, and bring a new life to your APPs!

 FoxyPreviewer is a VFP report generating class, that brings some cool and useful functions, as you can see in the pictures below.

 The original toolbar was modified, with some new button images, and new buttons too !

 The printers combobox will show you all the available printers (local and in the network), and allows you to change the output destination to any printer that you want.

 3 - Copies spinner

 Determine on the fly the quantity of copies that you want to print!